chinchalinchin/golem/docs/environment.md

 - **Resolution**: 64x64 pixels (processed via bilinear interpolation).
 - **Normalization**: $o_{i,j,k}\in[0,1]$.

 If the auditory sensor is enabled, the agent also receives an audio tensor $o_{aud}$.
+The raw audio is extracted from the engine as high-frequency stereo waveforms.
+To guarantee strict network stability, the raw buffer is immediately scaled to zero-mean and unit-variance during extraction.

-While initially extracted from the engine as raw, high-frequency stereo waveforms, the ETL pipeline mathematically transforms these 1D arrays into dense 2D time-frequency representations (Mel Spectrograms) to leverage spatial locality within the convolutional network.
+To maximize GPU hardware utilization and prevent dataloader bottlenecks, these normalized 1D arrays are passed directly into the Liquid Neural Network (LNN).
+The LNN mathematically transforms them on-the-fly into dense 2D time-frequency representations (Mel Spectrograms) to leverage spatial locality within its parallel 2D Convolutional Auditory Cortex.

 The Digital Signal Processing (DSP) transformation is mathematically defined by the active `dsp` configuration block:

-- **Strict Normalization**: The raw buffer is scaled to zero-mean and unit-variance to stabilize gradients.
-- **Mel Scale Transformation**: The normalized waveform is processed via a Short-Time Fourier Transform (STFT) mapped to the Mel scale, governed by the `sample_rate`, `n_fft`, `hop_length`, and `n_mels` hyperparameters.
+- **Mel Scale Transformation**: The normalized waveform is processed via a GPU-accelerated Short-Time Fourier Transform (STFT) mapped to the Mel scale, governed by the `sample_rate`, `n_fft`, `hop_length`, and `n_mels` hyperparameters.
 - **Decibel Scaling**: The resulting magnitudes are compressed logarithmically using an Amplitude-to-DB conversion.

-The resulting multi-modal audio tensor is defined as:
+While the raw extracted buffer is $\mathbb{R}^{2\times N_{samples}}$, the resulting phenomenological multi-modal representation evaluated by the internal network is defined as:

 $$
 o_{aud}\in\mathbb{R}^{C\times H_{mels}\times W_{time}}